 - Picture 3: In this area they had to diagnose patients and fight diseases using medical tools and scientific reasoning.

 This area is a temporary, rotating exhibit space.
 The Museum’s first exhibit, The Art of Soldiering, showcases highlights from the U.S. Army’s Art Collection.
 It visually depicts the experiences of the American Soldier from the Civil War to the present through art produced on the front lines.

-I was surprised that Number 6 was so engrossed.
+I was surprised that my youngest was so engrossed.
 He loves art and was moved by what he saw.
 We all learned a lot.
 For example, one piece of art, Dugout in the Snow, was drawn during the Italian campaign.
 The weather was so cold that the artist was forced to abandon his watercolors and work in ink because the watercolor paint froze prior to adhering to his paper.

 “ONE THING I COULD NOT PORTRAY WITH PAINT WAS THE FEELING OF THE UNREALITY OF IT ALL.”

 Spec.
 Ron Wilson

 Before we left the museum, we headed to the third floor to see the Medal of Honor Garden.
 The outdoor garden identifies and honors Army recipients of the nation’s highest award for valor.
 It overlooks the museum campus.

 Some interesting artifacts that can be found in the museum: